-Explanation for VLOOKUP Function:
+An explanation for VLOOKUP Function:

 This function helps you to locate specific information in your spreadsheet.
-When the user uses the vlookup function for finding specific information in MS Excel spreadsheet, each matching information is displayed in the same row but in the next column.
+When the user uses the vlookup function for finding specific information in an MS Excel spreadsheet, each matching information is displayed in the same row but in the next column.
 This function performs a vertical lookup by searching for a value in the first column of a table and returning the value in the same row in the index number position.

-We can also use one sheet to another sheet and one workbook to another workbook also
+We can also use one sheet to another sheet and one workbook to another workbook also.

 How to Use VLOOKUP in Excel?

 Vlookup function is very simple and easy to use.
-Let understand the working of vlookup.
+Let us understand the working of vlookup.
 Below mention are the details using the formulas.